-There are a variety of on-campus resources listed below that can help you succeed academically at NDSU.
+There are a variety of on-campus resources that can help you succeed academically at NDSU.

 Begin with your instructor

 Always start by talking with the instructor of the course in which you are having difficulty.
-Your instructor may be able to assist you him or herself or get you connected with someone who can.
+Your instructor may be able to assist you directly or may connect you with someone who can.